-This field can be used to set how adjoining edge pieces butt on to each other or whether
+This field can be used to set how adjoining edge pieces butt on to each other or whether they are mitred.

 Edging diagram

 This can be used when printing labels for edging to show on the label (at the Edgebander) exactly how the edging is applied.